hyperledger/iroha-javascript/packages/crypto/crypto-rs/README.md

 //                        ^^^ `bar` cannot be used second time
 ```

-Code panics, because `bar` is used **after it was moved to `foo_from_bar`**.
-It is completely valid from Rust side and such a usage of `bar` after its movement will cause a compilation error.
-However, JavaScript can't apply borrowing rules on its side.
+In Rust, using `bar` after moving it to `foo_from_bar` causes compilation error.
+However, in JavaScript there is no way to prevent violation of borrowing rules.

 Thus, the crypto API doesn't expose any methods that *moves* structs passed into them, but borrows them: